Key Findings and Statistics

 Bootcamps simulate professional development environments by offering time-focused assignments and using real-world techniques, thereby introducing students to the type of environment in which they will work before they even enter the labor force.
 This is unique to bootcamps because, unlike online courses, students had mentors who held them to account and ensured they submitted assignments on time.
 Immersive pedagogies also encourage students to develop mastery over a topic, as students can actively seek help from advisors, mentors, and instructors who are available to support students through the bootcamp program.

 Whether true or not, bootcamps were seen to provide access to an innovative skills-based education for populations underserved by the traditional system of expensive, years-long computer science degree programs.
-For example, innovation in how bootcamp educations have been financed over the years—such as the introduction of “Income Share Agreements” have bolstered access, as has the proliferation of online bootcamps.
+For example, innovation in how bootcamp educations have been financed over the years—such as the introduction of “Income Share Agreements”—has bolstered access, as has the proliferation of online bootcamps.

 While it is unclear exactly how much bootcamps have facilitated greater diversity in the technology sector, bootcamps are an alternative to college for career changers.